About TEAS Test

 in 50 states of US to assist in nursing education and profession.

 Besides TEAS, ATI provides assessment tools for preparation of NCLEX.

 It is conducted as an entrance exam for admission into nursing schools across USA.
 The exam is the stepping stone towards a career in nursing.
 Your entry level abilities to become a nurse are checked in this exam.

 When nursing schools have to admit students they have to keep in mind their academic abilities.
 Some basic level of competence is required to gain entry into a nursing course.
 Those who show a weak aptitude in academics cannot hope to successfully complete their nursing school education.
 This is the reason why nursing schools estimate the aptitude of incoming students through TEAS.

 TEAS judges students for their Reading, Math, Science, and English and Language Usage skills.
 Besides, ATI helps you in preparation through its preparation tools.

 Registration, Test Centers, Cost

 TEAS can be taken at a number of test centers across USA.
 The list of the testing sites is given on the website www.atitesting.com.
 You can select the state and the city where you intend to take the test.
-A list of colleges offering the TEAS in that city, along with the testing dates and timings of TEAS administration shall appear.
-You can then choose the date, time and location of your preference and register to take TEAS.
+A list of colleges offering this test in that city, along with the testing dates and timings of administration shall appear.
+You can then choose the date, time and location of your preference and register to take the test.
 The testing centers place some constraints on candidates which you should check before you register.
 The cost of testing is also mentioned according to the testing centers.
 The testing session lasts for four hours.